 When it comes to placenta encapsulation, many think that there is a special, lab-sterile space where the placenta is taken to be processed.
 You may envision an entirely stainless steel space.
 Perhaps a place like a restaurant kitchen.
 A place where quality control and testing is done to ensure there is no cross-contamination.
 No exposure to things like pet hair, dander or household dust or mold.
 Somewhere that the health department has oversight and regulation.

 But in reality, what it boils down to for most is a choice of your kitchen or that of the person you hire to process your placenta.

 So, your choice really consists of; your kitchen or theirs?

 Placenta encapsulation in my home is my preference, and here’s why.

 When we prepare your placenta in your home, you know what other possible environmental factors exist.
-If you’re gluten-free, you know how to maintain your space to not cross contaminate.
+If you’re gluten-free, you know how to maintain your space to not cross-contaminate.
 When you are dairy free, you are confident that you used the right pan for the mac and cheese for your family.
-If you feed your cat or other pets on your kitchen counter, you are aware of what happens on the surfaces of your own kitchen spaces.
+If you feed your cat or other pets on your kitchen counter, you know what happens on the surfaces of your own kitchen spaces.

 There are other benefits when you choose to have your placenta encapsulated in your home.

 The emerging research into the microbiome and colonizing both the mother and baby with beneficial bacteria found in your home is a big one.
 When the placenta is prepared in your own space, these beneficial bacteria will be present, and there is no risk of exposure to outside bacteria during the process.